mathewlathara/instawork/README.md

 To start the working of the app, go to the folder "instawork/instawork/" and type the command "python manage.py runserver"

+To migrate the sqlite db tables you need to execute the command "python manage.py migrate"

 The base page of the app is http://localhost:8000/index